 Justin Brice (b.
 1974) is an American visual artist whose large-scale photographs explore the themes of ecology, time and change.
 His abstract painterly images chart earth’s geological continuum, using the planet’s modern day topography as a visual metaphor for the past, present and future.

-His work is inspired by French wanderlust surrealists poets, Northern Song Dynasty landscape painters, Japanese Woodblock printing, the paintings of Asher B. Durand, Mark Rothko, NASA satellite imagery, climate change and biology.
+His work is inspired by French wanderlust surrealists poets, Northern Song Dynasty landscape painters, Japanese Woodblock printing, the paintings of the Hudson River School, Mark Rothko, NASA satellite imagery, climate change and biology.

 Sovereign Art Foundation